Dowell, Illinois: History

+Bootlegger Charlie Birger and the Shelton Brothers Gang operated in and around Dowell.

 Kathleen Coal Mine

 The town has supported miners from local coal mines.
 The Kathleen Coal Mine was located northeast of the village.
 It was opened and operated by the Union Colliery Company.

 It was the scene of a disaster in 1921 and again in 1936.
 In early 1937, it was the largest producing mine in Jackson county, producing over 5,000 tons of coal per day and employing over 500 men.

+The mine workers were members of the United Mine Workers union led by John Lewis.
+Its miners went on strike from 1933 to 1937.
+They struck for the right to join the Progressive Mining Union.
+The period was marked with occasional violence related to the unionization movement.

-The mine was closed in November, 1946 after the coal vein was no longer accessible.
-On the site as of December, 2021 is Cobin's Salvage Yard.
+The mine was closed in November 1946 after the coal vein was no longer accessible.
+On the site as of December 2021 is Cobin's Salvage Yard.
 There are few remaining signs of the mine that once built the village of Dowell.
 A small concrete structure, the mine tipple, is the only structure that remains from the mine.